-Rather than measuring an employee’s effectiveness based on how many hours they worked, give them the freedom to make their own schedules and work remotely.
+Rather than measuring an employee’s effectiveness based on how many hours they work, give them the freedom to make their own schedules and work remotely.
 What matters most is that they do their job well and complete tasks on time.
-Offering them the ability to choose how they work shows you trust them, and demonstrates your commitment to autonomy in the workplace.
+Offering them the ability to choose how they work shows you trust them and demonstrates your commitment to autonomy in the workplace.
 If your industry doesn’t allow for completely remote schedules, try a hybrid model or work in a flexible vacation policy.

-If you want your employees to be on board with a project, you need to give them some ownership.
+If you want your employees to be on board with a project, you need to let them help steer the ship.
 If they don’t feel that part of the initiative is theirs, then they are likely to go through the motions, simply doing the bare minimum.

 For example, if you know an employee has a specific skill or experience that would be valuable for a new project, then encourage them to share their knowledge and lead.
 This kind of employee autonomy can jumpstart a project and lets the employee know their input is valued.

 We all perform best when we feel heard and that our suggestions are taken seriously.
 Lots of managers send out engagement surveys and 360-degree assessments.
 By doing this, you are telling employees you want their honest feedback.
-However, if you don’t do anything with what you collect, it’s a great way to show your people that their opinions don’t matter.
+However, if you don’t do anything with what you collect, you are inadvertently showing your people that their opinions don’t matter.

 Higher Autonomy Can Drive Greater Resilience

-Resilience is a powerful attribute for employees, and autonomy done well fosters this.
-If your workplace is extremely controlled and doesn’t offer individuals the opportunity to think for themselves, it creates an atmosphere of “learned helplessness.”
+Resilience is a powerful attribute for employees, and autonomy done well can foster resilience.
+If your workplace is highly controlled and doesn’t offer individuals the opportunity to think for themselves, it may create an atmosphere of “learned helplessness.”

 Cultivating a workplace where autonomy is encouraged and rewarded should be a priority for your business if you care about results.
 If you don’t trust your employees to handle their responsibilities, then they’ll figure it out quickly and seek a better environment.
 Don’t be a short stop on their way to a fulfilling career.
 Instead, be a workplace where everyone wants to stay by making autonomy part of the culture of your business.